-Step 9 of Alcoholics Anonymous (AA)
+Step 9 of Alcoholics Anonymous: Make Amends

 Alcoholics Anonymous (AA) is one of the oldest, continuous organizations that have offered those struggling with alcohol addiction assistance in achieving and maintaining recovery.
 Their main methodology is known as the 12 Steps, and breaks down the path to recovery into regimented levels.